RiverArchitect/RA_wiki/wiki/StrandingRisk.md

 ![connect_graph](https://github.com/RiverArchitect/Media/raw/master/images/connect_graph.png)

 Applying the depth and velocity thresholds at each cell yields a set of neighboring cells for which travel is possible.
 Each cell which can reach other cells or be reached is represented as a vertex of the graph.
 Reachability of neighboring vertices is represented by edges connecting the vertices, with an arrow symbol indicating the direction of possible travel (edges without arrows indicate travel is possible in both directions).
-For each edge, an associated cost of traveling along the edge is calculated, thus yielding a weighted digraph to represent possible fish travel and the associated costs.
+For each edge, an associated cost of traveling along the edge is calculated, yielding a weighted digraph to represent possible fish travel and the associated costs.
 The least-cost path leading from each vertex to any of the vertices in the target area (corresponding to river mainstem at a lower discharge) is then computed and the path length/cost is stored as a value in the output raster at the location of the starting vertex.
 Here the target vertices are shown in gold and the least-cost path from point A is shown in green (where the cost function applied is Euclidean distance).

 ***